iisacc-Justmoong/Vincent/docs/app_structure.md

 1. The C++ entry point loads `Vincent.Main` and hands off control to QML.
 2. `Main.qml` instantiates `PainterCanvasPage`, which centralizes application state and owns the drawing surface.
+3. `PainterCanvasPage` requests the ordered color palette from the `PaletteUtils` singleton.
-3. `CanvasToolBar` surfaces user actions.
+4. `CanvasToolBar` surfaces user actions.
 Signals propagate up to `PainterCanvasPage` methods, which then mutate page state or invoke `DrawingSurface` methods.
-4. `DrawingSurface` tracks strokes and encodes them into the Qt Quick `Canvas`.
+5. `DrawingSurface` tracks strokes and encodes them into the Qt Quick `Canvas`.
 Brush parameters flow from the page to the surface, ensuring interactive updates.
-5. File dialog selections bubble from `CanvasToolBar` to `PainterCanvasPage`, which forwards them to `DrawingSurface` for persistence or background loading.
+6. File dialog selections bubble from `CanvasToolBar` to `PainterCanvasPage`, which forwards them to `DrawingSurface` for persistence or background loading.

 ## Notable Platform Considerations